Hackshaven/vector-visualizations/README.md

 Issues to be resolved:

-* Mapping dataset dimensions and values to 3D texture dimensionds and values
+* Mapping dataset dimensions and values to 3D texture dimensions and values
 * Specifying slices of the dataset dimensions to the server
 * Managing a library of datasets to be visualized
 * Bringing the real-world interpretation of these dimensions into Unity